devhammed/position.css/README.md

 # position.css

-A simple CSS layout & positioning library created to ease CSS position absolute & relative curves.
+A simple CSS layout & positioning library created to ease CSS position absolute & relative steep curves.

-I recently used CSS position properties on my portfolio page (https://devhammed.github.io) and it is not easy to put things in desired position and i know am not the only only experiencing this so i created thi minimal utility to make positioning easy as ABC.
+It is not easy to put things in desired position so I created this minimal utility to make positioning as easy as ABC.

 ## Classes